Phanx/SpamAway/README.md

 * Group leader changed alerts in LFG groups
 * Crafting messages for players not in your group, guild, or friends list
 * Achievement alerts for players not in your group, guild, or friends list
-* ding, gg, grats, reported
+* ding, gg, grats, reported, Complaint Registered
 * Cooldown/interrupt announcements from other players' addons
-* Complaint Registered
-* System messages about duels that don't involve you
-* System messages about other people getting drunk
+* System messages about duels that don't involve you, other people getting drunk, quest reward details, discovered areas
-* System messages about quest rewards
-* System messages about discovered areas
 * Messages containing Chinese, Japanese and Korean characters
 * AFK and DND messages you've already seen recently

+Use `/npcignore Name` to add annoying NPCs to the blacklist.
+Correct spelling and punctuation is required.